 Later that week, the objective was achieved.
 Thereafter, the former Chelsea striker toured the country to help restore peace and unity.
 Following the tour, he proposed that the 2008 African Nations Cup qualifier match against Madagascar should be played in Bouake, the capital of the rebellion.
-Drogba not only promoted peace but also laid the groundwork for further dialogue and long-term stabilising factor in the West Africa.
+Drogba not only promoted peace through football but also laid the groundwork for further dialogue and long-term stabilising factor in the West Africa.

 During the Commonwealth Africa Summit 2020 in London, several African sports players and coaches were invited to hold a panel explaining the importance of sports in destabilised regions.
 A subsequent debate was focused on whether African states should try to implement the US system offering college scholarships for exceptional players.

 Indeed, this program offers incentives for the youth to dedicate themselves to a sport (and thus a healthy lifestyle) while achieving academic excellence.
 Particularly in the Sahel region, where radicalism is on the rise and threatens the well-being of the youth, the government should make efforts to stimulate children and teenagers to choose a career in sports.

 There is one program – The Rhodes Scholarships for West Africa, offering to finance for talented youngsters pursuing careers in sports, music, theatre etc. Successful candidates are granted funds to undertake a postgraduate study program at the University of Oxford in the UK.
 However, this program offers only 100 scholarships.